Bira/octopus-carnival/_posts/2025-06-10-wir-dscc-floating-mantle.md

 Their lore is both disturbingly biological and a breath of fresh air.
-The first part is obvious (poor premature polyps!), and the second one is because here we have an example of powerful Athasian wilflife that _isn't_ so mindlessly aggressive it thinks armed adventurers are a good meal.
+The first part is obvious (poor premature polyps!), and the second one is because here we have an example of powerful Athasian wildlife that _isn't_ so mindlessly aggressive it thinks armed adventurers are a good meal.

 Standard flying mantles need to either appear in pairs or have some other